|Title||WORLD'S MOST REPORTED TRAILER|

 Since every modern revolution has begun as a small spark on social media, it was only fair that we chose that as our medium too.
 We deceived our viewers by releasing what looked like a regular trailer for a film on YouTube, but was actually much more.
 The trailer was designed with the specific intention for it to be reported and taken down.
 When Taapsee Pannu’s (one of India’s most popular leading ladies) character is slapped in this trailer, she breaks the fourth wall and asks viewers to report it using YouTube’s built-in report feature – because domestic abuse should never go unreported.

-- Two months after the launch of our habit changing trailer – India recorded a 100% increase in domestic violence cases reported; proving that Indian women are finally ready to speak up against these grave injustices - Our trailer was reported over 400,000 times and got taken down by YouTube as a result - Covered by most of the prominent publications like Times of India, Hindustan Times and India TV. - Reached over 15 million people organically - Our trailer received 1.2 million views in just 26 hours - Local authorities saw our idea and urged women to come out and report domestic violence - Thappad, our low budget film ended up in the top 10 highest grossing Bollywood films of 2020
+TIER 1: Media Outputs - Our trailer was reported over 400,000 times and got taken down by YouTube as a result - Covered by over 20 of the most prominent publications like Times of India, Hindustan Times and India TV. - Reached over 15 million people organically - Our trailer received 1.2 million views in just 26 hours TIER 2 – TA Outcomes - Two months after the launch of our habit changing trailer – India recorded a 100% increase in domestic violence cases reported; proving that Indian women are finally ready to speak up against these grave injustices - Local authorities saw our idea and urged women to come out and report domestic violence TIER 3 – Business Outcomes - Thappad, our low budget film ended up in the top 10 highest grossing Bollywood films of 2020